Botany and Planting

 Inferno.
 This Hungarian hot wax hybrid produces high yields of uniform fruit.
-The thick-walled pods are pendant, large, smooth and tapered, matures from yellow to red, well-suited for fresh market and pickling.
+The thick-walled pods mature from yellow to red and are pendant, large, smooth, tapered, and well-suited for fresh market and pickling.

 Lone Ranger.
 Serrano pepper variety with excellent plant cover, good heat setting, large size that averages between 4 and 4.5 inches, and thick walls for great shelf life.
 R to Xcv 0-3, 7, 8.

 Megalodon.
 Large, habanero-type pepper with compact growth habit.
 Fruit green to orange to red.